RaphaelItotia/Kenyan_Youtubers_Analysis/README.md

 -	Testing
 -	Analysis
 #### Design
-Dashboard components are determined by the following questions:
+Dashboard components are determined by the following Key areas of analysis:
 1. Who are the top 10 YouTubers with the most subscribers?
 2. Which 3 channels have the most views?
 3. Which 3 channels have the highest average views per video?